Arkansas stops offering 'X' as an alternative to male and female on driver's licenses and IDs

 The changes announced by the Department of Finance and Administration reverse a practice that's been in place since 2010, and removes the “X” option that had been used by nonbinary and intersex residents.
 The agency has asked a legislative panel to approve an emergency rule spelling out the new process.

-Republican Gov. Sarah Huckabee Sanders, who last year signed an executive order banning gender-neutral terms from state documents, praised the move as “common sense.”
+Republican Gov. Sarah Huckabee Sanders, who last year signed an executive order banning gender-neutral terms from state documents, called the move “common sense.”

 "As long as I’m governor, Arkansas state government will not endorse nonsense,” Sanders said in a news release.